zappascout/devil_notes-sources/docs/notes_8_devil.md

 often forced to take daughter Lauren to work on evenings and at weekends while her team toiled all hours on software to control the spaceships.
-Poor girl, we might think, before learning that as compensation the waiting child was allowed to play on the Apollo flight simulator, making her probably the only human to have learned to land a Lunar Module before she could drive a car.
+Poor girl, we might think, before learning that as compensation the waiting child was allowed to play on the Apollo flight simulator, making her the only human to have learned to land a Lunar Module before she could drive a car.

 Then one day Lauren crashed a simulated landing in mysterious circumstances.